Public order offences, governed by the Public Order Act 1986, cover a broad spectrum of crimes, from riots to public threatening or abusive language.

 If you are found guilty, the Court can impose a maximum sentence of 10 years imprisonment.

 Section 2 of the Act is Violent disorder.
-This is the same as a riot but only 3 or more people need to be involved who are using or threatening violence.
-This means that the offence is much more common, such as at football matches where opposing supporters become involved in an altercation.
+This is the same as a riot but the law requires that 3 or more people need to be involved who are using or threatening violence.
+This means that the offence is much more regular.
+A common example would be at football matches where opposing supporters become involved in an altercation..

 Affray offences can occur where 2 people are having an argument or threatening to fight with each other.
 Affray can be heard in the Magistrates Court or the Crown Court and carries a maximum of 3 years imprisonment.

-Section 4 of the Act applies where there is a fear or provocation of violence.
-The offence involves the use of threatening, abusive or insulting words or behaviour, such that another person either feared violence or it provoked them to use violence.
-It is a summary only offence which means it is dealt with in the Magistrates Court.
-The maximum sentence is 6 months BUT if the offence is racially aggravated then the case can be sent to the Crown Court and the maximum sentence is 2 years imprisonment.
+Section 4 of the Public Order Act applies where there is a fear or provocation of violence.
+The offence involves the use of threatening, abusive or insulting words and behaviour.
+For instance, if another person was caused to fear violence or was provoked to use it.
+It is a summary-only offence, which means it is dealt with in the Magistrates Court.
+The maximum sentence is 6 months, except in the instance of a racially aggravated public order offence, then the case can be sent to the Crown Court, where the maximum sentence is 2 years imprisonment.

-This offence is dealt with the in the Magistrates Court, with a maximum of 6 months custody and, as with Section 4 offences, if the offence is racially aggravated the Crown Court can impose a 2 year sentence.
+This offence is dealt with in the Magistrates Court, with a maximum of 6 months’ custody and, as with Section 4 offences, if the offence is racially aggravated, the Crown Court can impose a 2 year sentence.

-Section 5 of the Act is covers the use of words, behaviour, gestures of signs where the defendant is aware that someone may be within hearing distance.
-This offence is very different from Section 4 and 4A because there doesn’t need to be any intention to cause harassment, alarm or distress.
-There is a defence that the behaviour was reasonable in the circumstances.
+Section 5 of the Public Order Act covers the use of words, behaviours and gestures of signs where the defendant is aware that someone may be within hearing distance.
+This offence is very different from Section 4 and 4A because the intention to cause harassment, alarm or distress does not need ot be present.
+Though a defence may apply if the behaviour was reasonable in the circumstances.

-This offence is committed very regularly, even by swearing in the street.
-It can only be dealt with the Magistrates Court and the maximum sentence is a fine.
+Public order offences, like swearing, is very common, but can only be dealt with in the Magistrates Court and the maximum sentence is a fine.

 What is a racially aggravated offence?

-- At the time of committing the offence, or immediately before or after doing so, the offender demonstrates towards the victim of the offence hostility based on the victim’s membership or presumed membership of a racial or religious group; or
+- At the time of committing the offence, or immediately before or after doing so, the offender demonstrates hostility towards the victim based on their membership or presumed membership of a racial or religious group.

 - The offence is motivated wholly or partly by hostility towards members of a racial or religious group based on their membership of that group.